 Happy Canyon, Santa Barbara County

-Per our usual regime for sauvignon blanc, we fermented and aged this wine in neutral French oak barrels with seven months spent on the lees.
-I like the zippy and twangy potential of this grape, so again in 2015 we harvested our sauvignon blanc early to capture freshness, and as always with this grape we blocked malolactic fermentation.
+Per our usual regime for sauvignon blanc, we fermented and aged this wine in neutral French oak barrels with seven months spent on the lees with some stirring.
+I prefer the zippy and twangy potential of this grape, so again in 2016 we harvested it early to capture a citrusy edge, and as always, we blocked malolactic fermentation.

-We recently poured the 2004 sauvignon blanc on our tasting room’s Library Flight, which was a similar vintage.
-After twelve years in bottle that wine has vibrancy, depth and shows nary a hint of fatigue!
-Get a case of this and save some for twelve years from now—I’m certain you’ll find the same!
+We recently poured the 2006 sauvignon blanc on our tasting room’s Library Flight, which was a similar vintage.
+After twelve years in bottle that wine has terrific vibrancy and depth, just outstanding with some oysters!
+Get a case of this 2016 and save some for twelve years from now—I’m certain you’ll be pleased with its evolution.

 Sauvignon blanc has been dear to my heart since my start as a winemaker.
 When I was studying at UC Davis in the mid 70s I’d often make a jaunt to Berkeley to browse the shelves at Kermit Lynch Wine Merchant, and I’d often bring home northern Rhone syrahs and Loire sauvignon blancs to reflect on.
 Those bottles made indelible impressions during those formative years.
 So, a few years later when I planted my first vineyard in Ojai, I chose to plant syrah and sauvignon blanc.